12 Incredible Things to Do in the Faroe Islands

 WHEN TO VISIT THE FAROE ISLANDS: FAROE ISLANDS WEATHER

 We'd recommend visiting the Faroe Islands in Summer, between July and August, when the weather is slightly more stable and the days long, allowing for more exploration.
-If you're more intrepid, the winter can provide incredible scenery, but with two-four hours of sunlight a day, we just don't think it's worth it.
+If you're more intrepid, the winter can provide incredible scenery, but with two to four hours of sunlight a day, we just don't think it's worth it.

 The Faroe Islands’ weather patterns are wildly unpredictable.
 In fact, there's actually a saying in the Faroe Islands that if you don't like the weather, wait five minutes - something we came to understand within the first few minutes of being there.